-A. Academic Programs, Diversity, and University Community
+- A. Academic Programs, Diversity, and University Community

-1. Faculty Actions (ACTION ITEMS)
+- 1. Faculty Actions (ACTION ITEMS)

 - a.
-Conferral of Emeritus/Emerita Status - b.
+Conferral of Emeritus/Emerita Status

+- b.
 Elections of New Hires

 Dr. Ginsberg presented the faculty actions for approval, including the proposed election of new hires and conferrals of emeritus status.
 It was MOVED by Visitor Witeck and SECONDED by Visitor Rice to approve en bloc all faculty actions as outlined in the meeting materials, including the conferral of emeritus/emerita status and the election of new hires.
 Rector Hazel opened the floor to discussion.
-Visitor Moreno asked Dr. Ginsberg about what efforts had been made during the hiring process to ensure diversity in the hiring process under former President Cabrera to ensure diverse applicant pools; diverse search committees; and assertiveness by deans that applicant pools are diverse prior to selections.
+Visitor Moreno asked Dr. Ginsberg about what efforts had been made during the hiring process to ensure diversity in the hiring pools.
+Dr. Ginsberg noted the following measures: restructuring the hiring process under former President Cabrera to ensure diverse applicant pools; diverse search committees; and assertiveness by deans that applicant pools are diverse prior to selections.